 Establishing a custom home dealership poised for growth isn’t a one-time undertaking -- it’s not going to generate new leads and revenue on its own.
 Any responsible business owner is always looking to improve and expand their company.
 That said, there are some things you can do that keep the stage set for long-term success.

-Running a successful company goes beyond finding a decent office space and printing business cards.
-Positioning your custom home dealership for prosperity takes a strategic approach involving careful positioning and learning as much you can.
+Becoming a custom home builder who's running a successful company goes beyond finding a decent office space and printing business cards.
+Positioning your custom home dealership for prosperity takes a strategic approach and learning as much you can.

 So what are the how to’s of becoming a custom home builder that’s always busy with new customers and projects?
 As we’ve seen with our successful Barden home dealers -- even ones new to the custom home building industry -- you’ll want to: